 Jay Williams, Ph.D.

 is an acclaimed physiologist and medical nutritionist, author, researcher, and health and wellness consultant.
 Dr. Williams, recognized for her workshops on the science of stress reduction and biofeedback, works closely with Nobel Laureate, Elizabeth Blackburn’s team applying telomere research to her wellness and healthy aging programs.
-A national, and international educator, her commitment to helping others learn to help themselves holds the vision that an intellectual understanding of the science can lead to a deeper “understanding” that we call the wisdom of caring for ourselves.
+A national, and international educator, her commitment to helping others learn to help themselves holds the vision that an intellectual understanding of the science can lead to a deeper “understanding” that we call the wisdom of caring for ourselves.Stress Program

 The 24-Hour Turnaround

 If you're looking for a program that guarantees permanent weight loss, antiaging, and optimal health, The 24-Hour Turnaround gives you the information to make "Total Life Changes" (TLC's) that will be effective within the next 24 Hours.
-Everyday you loose billions of cells and … [Read More...]
+Everyday you loose billions of … [Read More...]

 Telomere Health and Aging

 The New Science of Aging does not include watching the biological clock tick away, and certainly doesn’t settle for the genetic hand you were dealt.
-Science has now pinpointed a tool to track both the aging … [Read More...]
+Science has now pinpointed a tool to track both the … [Read More...]

 Women’s Leadership